mantidproject/mantid/docs/source/techniques/PolarisedDiffractionILL.rst

 Wavelength and position calibration
 ===================================

-The first step of working with D7 data is to ensure that there exist a proper calibration of the wavelenght, bank positions, and detector positions relative to their bank.
-This calibration can be either taken from a previous experiment performed in comparable conditions or obtained from the :math:`\text{Y}_{3}\text{Fe}_{5}\text{O}_{12}` (YIG) scan data with a dedicated algorithm :ref:`D7YIGPositionCalibration <algm-D7YIGPositionCalibration>`.
+The first step of working with D7 data is to ensure that there exist a proper calibration of the wavelength, bank positions, and detector positions relative to their bank.
+This calibration can be either taken from a previous experiment performed in comparable conditions or obtained from the :math:`\text{Y}_{3}\text{Fe}_{5}\text{O}_{12}` (YIG) scan data using a dedicated algorithm :ref:`D7YIGPositionCalibration <algm-D7YIGPositionCalibration>`.
 The method follows the description presented in Ref.
 [1].

 This algorithm performs wavelength and position calibration for both individual detectors and detector banks using measurement of a sample of powdered YIG.
 This data is fitted with Gaussian distributions at the expected peak positions.
 The output is an :ref:`Instrument Parameter File <InstrumentParameterFile>` readable by the :ref:`LoadILLPolarizedDiffraction <algm-LoadILLPolarizedDiffraction>` algorithm that will place the detector banks and detectors using the output of this algorithm.